crested sedge

 Frequently Asked Questions

-Look closely at the seed heads; Carex cristatella has globose (round) clusters where the individual spikes are very crowded, giving it a 'crested' or pom-pom appearance compared to the more elongated spikes of other sedges.
+Look at the seed heads: Carex cristatella has distinctively round, ball-like clusters where the individual seeds point in all directions, giving it a 'bristly' or 'crested' appearance compared to the more elongated spikes of similar species.

 Record crested sedge at your habitat